wavefrontHQ/docs/pages/doc/integrations_tas_howto.md

 To set up this data pipeline, you need to meet requirements on the Ops Manager side and on the Tanzu Observability side.
 * **Ops Manager Requirements**
-  VMware Tanzu Observability by Wavefront Nozzle has the following requirements:
+  VMware Tanzu Observability by Wavefront nozzle has the following requirements:
   *	Read-only access to the Doppler Firehose and Cloud Controller.
   * Access to a Wavefront instance and an API token.
 [Service Account API token](wavefront_api.html#generating-an-api-token) is recommended.
   * A VMware Tanzu Quota with at least 8GB of available memory.